 b) The Mid and Final Probation Review form will guide you on the areas you should monitor and act as a record of your discussion with the member of staff.

-c)The completed form should be returned to your local HR team.
+c)The completed form should be returned to the HR Staff Hub via the HR Portal.

 If you do not undertake these reviews, the member of staff will be automatically confirmed in post at the end of their probation period.

-If you have been concerned during the probation period and the issues are such that they may result in extending the probationary period or ending the member of staff’s employment, then please contact your local HR representative who will explain the non-confirmation procedure.
+If you have been concerned during the probation period and the issues are such that they may result in extending the probationary period or ending the member of staff’s employment, then please contact the HR Staff Hub who will explain the non-confirmation procedure.
 It is not necessary to wait for the expiry of the probation period to start the procedure.

 How do I request that probation is confirmed?